kakposoe/todos/README.md

 - Group tasks into subtasks with new parent
 - Move tasks to be subtask of current parent
 - Multiple to do lists within the same project
+- Add 'clear' action, similar to delete-all but will only remove what has not been completed